Each year, ART-O-RAMA offers large visibility to graduates from the Fine Arts Schools of the region SUD, Provence-Alpes-Côte d’Azur (PACA).

 Moreover, the FCAC (Communal Contemporary Art Fund) engages each year to purchase work from one artist of the Show Room section.

-Furiosa is a duo of curators, composed by Arlène Berceliot Courtin (1982 – FR) and Thibault Vanco (1983 – MC), initiated during a curatorial residency in Cripta 747 in Turin, and based in Monte-Carlo, Monaco since 2018.
+Show room selection has been made by Furiosa, a duo of curators, composed by Arlène Berceliot Courtin (1982 – FR) and Thibault Vanco (1983 – MC), initiated during a curatorial residency in Cripta 747 in Turin, and based in Monte-Carlo, Monaco since 2018.

 Its main vocation is curating exhibitions, but also managing the production, publishing and publication of artists’ works in order to develop an analytical and critical reflective approach to various modalities and contexts for the dissemination and reception of art within the Principality and internationally.